 1. Cloud & Hosted Deployment

-For example, more and more organizations are reviewing their employees’ authorizations for the internal systems using the cloud.
+For example, more and more organisations are reviewing their employees’ authorisations for the internal systems using the cloud.
 The data is obtained from the internal network, then transferred securely to the cloud.

 A key advantage of using the cloud is that no hardware is needed, which means there are no installation costs or ongoing maintenance.
 Cloud platforms allow for quick deployment, given the ability to scale storage and technology infrastructure to meet increases in demand.

 “In 2015, Gartner listed cloud computing as one of the top five enterprise technology investments in the next five years (7).”